Gildor's Homepage | ![]() |

 I have a lot of personal projects, but most of them are not available to public.
 The most significant projects are:

-- UE viewer (legacy name is "Unreal model viewer", renamed due to request from Epic Games); the project is under active development
+• UE viewer (legacy name is "Unreal model viewer", renamed due to request from Epic Games); the project is under active development.

-- modified Quake 2 engine (some details are available above, screenshots are on the project page)
+• Modified Quake 2 engine (some details are available above, screenshots are on the project page).

-- implementation of the fast deflate algorithm for zlib
+• Implementation of the fast deflate algorithm for zlib

 Reverse Engineering

 About the reverse engineering ...
 I'm reversing a lot since the time when I worked on 8-bit Z80 computer, but it was never be in the center of my interest.
 I prefer to create something by myself than to dig into somebody's (often not fair) code.
 But sometimes I need to learn some cool contemporary technology, and very often the only way to get information about it is reverse engineering (disassembly).
-There is another application for reversing too - sometimes it helps me to verify correctness and optimality of my own code generated by compiler, because on some circumstances assembly code looks more understandable than it's C equalent.
+Sometimes people are referring to discovering file formats as "reverse engineering" too, but that has nothing in common with disassembly experience, so that's not about me.

-My last job in a videogame industry was a lead programmer in one small independent company.
+I worked a few years in Russian video game industry, changing a few companies.
+In most cases changing a job was forced - companies closed too quickly.
+My last job in Russian videogame industry was a lead programmer in one small independent company.
 We've tried to work on a sea battle game "SeaCraft" using the Unreal engine 3.
 I coded 90% of the game prototype.
-Epic Games was impressed with our demo and we've got full UE3 license on special conditions.
-Unfortunately the project is almost dead now due to financial problems.
-We had full UE3 license, experience and desire to make a game, but no money to do this.
-Of course if I'd be young and single I could work there, but I have a full family and I'm responsible to maintain us.
-That's why I work in a non-videogame company now.
+Owner of UE3, Epic Games was impressed with our demo and we've got a full UE3 license on special conditions.
+Unfortunately the project died due to financial problems.
+We had full UE3 license, experience and desire to make a game, but no money for doing this...
+The market for game development in Russia does not currently have good opportunities.
+Now Russian videogame industry is going in direction which is not interesting for me, mostly to simplify game development as much as possible and to develop games for web and social networks.
+So I'm looking for a job in a strong foreign videogame company in a team that has an experience of making AAA games.

 Contact Information